JStrotmann/responsive-landingpage/README.md

 ## Website

-You can visit the responsive landingpage here: http://buff.ly/29cBCpj
+You can visit the responsive landingpage here: http://www.monsters-university.com/

 ## Motivation

-I was searching for an template for months.
+I was searching for a landingpage template for months.
 Therefore...
-I want to build one.
+I build this one.
 This bootstrap is a responsive layout with single column based on Bootstrap 2.3.1.

 ## Installation